 Can I appeal a decision?

 If you do fail to meet SAP, and are placed on financial aid suspension, you may appeal based on extenuating circumstances.
 Extenuating circumstances could be health reasons, family situations or other personal reasons that deterred you from your studies.
-You must submit the packet for appeal to the Office of Financial Aid prior to the beginning of the term of enrollment in which aid would have ordinarily been denied.
+You must submit the packet for appeal to the Office of Financial Aid.
 Learn more about the appeals process in the Course Catalog (under Financial Aid).

 Who is the SAP Committee at GGC?